 • Cleanse and reset your energy.
 Try practices like meditation, salt baths, Reiki, or journaling to release stagnant energy.

 • Reconnect with your truth.
-Spend time identifying what feels good to your spirit — what kind of work or environment allows you to breathe and be yourself?
+Spend time identifying what feels good to your spirit — the kind of work or environment that allows you to breathe and be yourself.

 • Engage in shadow work.
 Reflect on why certain dynamics trigger you and what inner wounds might need healing.
 This turns pain into power.